Criticism of the Church of Jesus Christ of Latter-day Saints: Gender minorities

-Allegations of covering up sex abuse
+Allegations of sexual abuse coverup

-On December 28, 2020, seven lawsuits were filed against the LDS Church for allegedly covering up decades of sexual abuse among its Boy Scouts of America (BSA) troops in Arizona.
+On December 28, 2020, seven lawsuits were filed against the LDS Church, based on allegations which stated that it covered up decades of sexual abuse among its Boy Scouts of America (BSA) troops in Arizona.
 On September 15, 2021, it was agreed that the BSA, which the church ended affiliation with in 2020, would receive an estimated $250 million in settlements from the church.
 The church had been the BSA's largest single sponsor.